Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Numerical results

 In Figure \ref{fig comparisons} we demonstrate the performance of the different optimization methods on the non-linear least-squares problem for the Gisette dataset (see also Figure \ref{fig extra comparisons} in Appendix \ref{sec extra experiments} for simulations on different data regimes).
-In Figure \ref{gis1}, \ref{gis2} we illustrate the reduction of the value function over GPU time.
+In Figures \ref{gis1} and \ref{kappas} we illustrate the reduction of the value function over GPU time.
 Observe that SigmaSVD is able to return a better solution compared to the first-order methods.
-Clearly, first-order methods are trapped in a saddle point or flat area and thus they are stuck far from the local or global minimum.
+Clearly, first-order methods are trapped in a flat area (Hessian and gradient are zero) and thus they are stuck far from the local or global minima.
 This is not a surprise since in such areas the gradient is almost zero and thus first-order methods are unable to progress and although in theory they have been shown to always escape even ill-conditioned saddles, here we see that they require an extremely large amount of iterations which makes them inefficient for practical applications.
-On the other hand, Cubic Newton is able to escape saddle points in one iterations however we observed that in many experiments it converges rapidly to early local minima probably due to the lack of randomness.
+On the other hand, Cubic Newton is able to escape saddle points in one iteration, however we observed that in many experiments it converges rapidly to early local minima probably due to the lack of randomness.
 Moreover, as suggested in Theorem \ref{thm expects}, Figure \ref{fig comparisons} illustrates that SigmaSVD enjoys a fast local convergence rate and it is faster than its counterparts.
 It is also faster and has the ability to achieve lower training errors for different initialization points.